ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

-# Highly Available and Scalable Web Application
+# HIGHLY AVAILABLE AND SCALABLE WEB APPLICATION

 We will build a highly available web application on two availability zones and will perform a stress test to scale from the desired to the maximum capacity.
-Let's get started!
+The following items are contained in this project.

+- Create your VPC (Subnets, NAT Gateway, AZs).
+- Launch web server instances, set up the security group, and execute user data
+- Create IAM policy and IAM role
+- Attach the IAM role to an instance
+- Create a custom Amazon Machine Image (AMI)
+- Create an Application Load Balancer (ALB) its security group and target group
+- Create Auto Scaling Group security group
+- Configure a Launch Template with our custom Amazon Machine Image (AMI)
+- Configure an Auto Scaling Group
+- Test auto-scaling and change manual settings

+The order of this project is as follows.

-# Create VPC
+- Create a VPC
+- Launch a web server instance
+- Deploy auto scaling web service
+- Check web service and test

+## CREATE A VPC

 Amazon Virtual Private Cloud (Amazon VPC) allows you to start AWS resources with a user-defined virtual network.
 This virtual network, along with the benefits of using AWS's scalable infrastructure, is very similar to the existing network operating in the customer's own data center.

+### Create VPC through VPC Wizard

 1. On the AWS console, select **VPC** from the service menu.
 Open it in a new tab.